mohitsorde/jsosrm/README.md

  - retrieves the original key during get operation
  - update mode

-When your system acts as a medium of data exchange between an insecure source and a protected target, Jsosrm helps to define schematic structure for the incoming object from the source, ensures the structure passes through a layer of validations and forwards a transformed structured output to the target.
-Vice-versa, when Jsosrm is provided with the secured data from target, it retrieves the original source structure.
+When your system acts as a medium of data exchange between an insecure source and a protected target, jsosrm helps to define schematic structure for the incoming object from the source, ensures the structure passes through a layer of validations and forwards a transformed structured output to the target.
+Vice-versa, when jsosrm is provided with the secured data from target, it retrieves the original source structure.
 That way the source and the target need not be aware of each other.

 <!-- image -->

 ## Where can it be applied?

-Jsosrm is modeled to behave like the traditional ORM, except it does not have a concept of queries and is framework agnostic, database agnostic.
+jsosrm is modeled to behave like the traditional ORM, except it does not have a concept of queries and is framework agnostic, database agnostic.
 Hence, it fits as middleware in any system from UI library/framework like ReactJs in update mode (see [here](#model)) to modern databases like blockchain.

 <!-- list examples here -->